-This pathway of our MA Music intends to strengthen your playing and theoretical knowledge through intensive piano-based study.
+Our MA in Music Performance: Piano Studies intends to strengthen your playing and theoretical knowledge through intensive piano-based study.

 You'll cover a variety of keyboard music from the early Baroque period to the present day, developing your interpretation through workshops and masterclasses, and learning to play different kinds of repertoire with historical understanding.
 This includes the chance to work with historical instruments such as harpsichord, clavichord and fortepiano.

 You'll also have the opportunity to develop other skills such as ensemble performance and piano accompaniment, both as part of the course and externally.
 The University of York Piano Ensemble is made up of a group of pianists performing repertoire for multiple pianos.
 They particularly explore contemporary and experimental repertoire, as well as arrangements of older music.
 You'll gain experience as a pianist through chances to work as an accompanist for other students, frequent masterclasses in performance from visiting specialists and opportunities to perform in a variety of different settings.
 By the end of the programme, these experiences will have helped you develop into an independent, critically aware and technically proficient performer.

 Weekly lessons with Jakob Fichert, our lead piano tutor, an internationally-recognised pianist who has performed extensively in the UK and overseas as a soloist, accompanist and chamber musician.

-From choral to orchestral, jazz and folk to improvised electronica, gospel to gamelan, almost every kind of music is performed by the Department’s many ensembles.
+From choral to orchestral, jazz and folk to improvised electronica, gospel to gamelan, almost every kind of music is performed by the School’s many ensembles.

-All pathways for the MA Music follow the same structure.
-Over the year, you’ll take four modules totalling 180 credits.
+You'll take a range of core and option modules and several assessed recitals.
 We place an emphasis on independence and creativity - you will have the freedom to study the areas that interest you.

 In addition, we strongly encourage you to participate in musical ensembles and attend weekly research seminars, performance classes and composition seminars relevant to your studies.